 Well that’s all folks!
 Before I depart here is a quick summary from today’s lesson.

 - notes and rests are expressed by different symbols;

 - quarter note/rest = 1 beat;

 - adding a dot (.) to a note adds half its value;

 - every measure or bar must have the right number of notes/rests so that they reflect the number of beats in the time signature;

 - the kind of rest used is determined by its placement on a strong or weak beat;

-Next time you will learn about the musical staff, clefs, and key signatures.
-As always, feel free to send me a message or comment below if you have any questions.
+Next time you will learn about the musical staff and note naming.
+As always, feel free to send me a message or comment below if you have any questions!

 Hi I’ve followed a link from PTC and started reading your posts as they looked interesting!
 Here in UK we teach that an empty bar should have a semibreve (whole note) rest regardless of the time signature.
 I’m interested to know if this is different in Canada?
 As you seem to be saying that 3/4 has a dotted minim rest for an empty bar?